-President's Choice Bank ("PC Bank") offers financial services to consumers under the President's Choice Financial brand, including the PC®Mastercard® and PC Money Account.
+President's Choice Bank ("PC Bank") offers financial products and services to consumers under the President's Choice Financial brand, including the PC®Mastercard® and PC Money Account.
 PC Bank also offers guaranteed investment certificates through the broker channel.

-In 2020, PC Bank launched the PC Money Account, a simple no-fee way to do everyday banking that enables customers to earn PC Optimum points on every dollar spent.
-PC Bank remains committed to growth by offering customers innovative banking and payment products and rewards value through the PC Optimum loyalty program.
+PC®Mastercard® is PC Bank's longest standing product, a leading no-fee credit card that rewards customers with PC Optimum points on every dollar spent.
+In 2020, PC Bank launched the PC Money Account, a simple no-fee way for consumers to do their everyday banking that also enables them to earn PC Optimum points on money they spend.
+As PC Bank enhances its products and services, it remains committed to offering customers innovative banking and payment solutions and value through the PC Optimum loyalty program.

-Through its insurance entities, the Company offers products such as auto and home insurance.
-The Company also offers wireless products and services under The Mobile Shop $^{\text{TM}}$ brand, as well as prepaid cell phones and gift cards, through the Company's network of grocery stores located across the country.
+Loblaw offers mobile products and services under The Mobile ShopTM brand, as well as prepaid cell phones and gift cards, through its network of grocery stores located across the country.
+In addition, through its insurance entities, the Company offers products such as auto and home insurance.